Midland Railway 3835 Class: Withdrawal

 The 197 engines in this class were withdrawn between 1954 and 1965 as follows:

 Preservation

-One Midland-built 4F, (4)3924 is preserved on the Keighley and Worth Valley Railway, the first locomotive to leave Woodham Brothers scrapyard in Barry, South Wales in September 1968.
-Three LMS-built 4Fs have also been preserved.
+One Midland-built 4F, (4)3924 is preserved on the Keighley & Worth Valley Railway, the first locomotive to leave Woodham Brothers scrapyard in Barry, South Wales in September 1968.

 Models

 Bachmann Branchline 3835 Class in OO gauge, which was also adapted into Graham Farish N gauge model.

 Hornby introduced a OO gauge model of 3924 in 2022 to celebrate the film "Return of the Railway Children" which featured this locomotive.
 The model is in a variation of LMS unlined black.